TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 7/Numbers 7.7.md

 ---

-Two wagons and four oxen he gave unto the sons of Gershon, according to their service:
+He gave two wagons and four oxen to the sons of Gershon, according to their service: